A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Introduction

-There are certain constraints on brane transport.
-The situation depends on whether the Fayet-Iliopoulos (FI) parameter is renormalized under RG flow along the direction of the brane transport.
-In the Calabi-Yau (CY) case (also known as the non-anomalous case, meaning that the axial U(1) R-symmetry is anomaly free), in which the FI parameter is marginal, there are a number of sigular points on the K\"ahler moduli space (parameterized by the FI parameters) between the two phases, so the path along which the brane is transported must avoid these singularities.
-Given such a path, only the branes satisfying the {\it grade restriction rule (GRR)} can be smoothly transported from one phase to the other.
-The branes satisfying the grade restriction rule constitute a subcategory of the category of matrix factorizations of the GLSM, which is called the {\it window category} \cite{Herbst:2008jq}.
+The B-brane transport by moving FI parameters depends mainly on two criteria from GLSM \cite{Herbst:2008jq,Hori:2013ika,Clingempeel:2018iub}: \begin{enumerate} \item the {\it renormalization group} (RG) flow of FI parameters according to the anomaly of $U(1)_R$, the axial R-symmetry group, \item the \textit{grade restriction rule} (GRR) from the convergence in the Mellin-Barnes integral representation of hemisphere partition function (B-brane central charge). \end{enumerate} In the non-anomalous case, {\it i.e.} the Calabi-Yau (CY) case, where the axial $U(1)$ R-symmetry is anomaly free, the FI parameters are marginal and they parametrize a \textit{bona fide} complexified K\"ahler moduli space of the CY target space in a geometric phase.
+There are codimension-one singular loci in the K\"ahler moduli space, known as conifold loci, where the GLSM diverges due to the degeneracy of massless BPS states \cite{Witten:1993yc,Aspinwall:2001zq,Hori:2006dk}.
+Typically, conifold points lie between the common boundary of K\"ahler chambers, so the path along which the brane is transported must avoid these singularities.
+Then given such a path, only the branes satisfying the grade restriction rule can be smoothly transported from one phase to another.
+The branes in the grade restriction rule constitute a subcategory, called the {\it window category}, of the category of matrix factorizations of the GLSM, which is equivalent to the IR B-brane category \cite{Herbst:2008jq}.
+Given a grade restriction rule, there are infinitely many equivalent windows from shifting $\theta$-angle by $2\pi\ZZ$.
+In particular, a homotopically different path that is separated by conifold loci could correspond to a different window.
+For this development in both the physics and mathematics literature, see \cite{halpern2016autoequivalences,Donovan:2013gia,Gerhardus:2015sla,Hori:2016txh,Lin:2024fpz, Guo:2025yed, Hori:202x}.